stephenreid321/stephenreid/app/jekyll_blog/_posts/2021-06-18-responding-to-the-requests-of-seeds-of-soldarity.md

 *Publicly acknowledge the serious harms outlined in the testimonials, the patterns of behaviour, and the deep hurt they have caused.*

 I acknowledge that the testimonials show several people were harmed by my irresponsible use of psychedelics, lack of care in intimate relationships, and lack of empathy over the period 2010-2017.
-Whilst there are details and interpretations that I contest, I understand and accept the overall picture, including patterns of behaviour and the deep hurt they have caused.
+Whilst there are details and interpretations that I contest, I understand and accept the bigger picture, including patterns of behaviour and the deep hurt they have caused.
 I sincerely apologise to those that have been hurt by my past actions in connection with these topics.

 I understand that since I was frequently in leadership positions I had a responsibility to exercise a particularly high standard of behaviour, which I failed to do on a number of occasions.
 Going forward, I am committed to the safe and responsible use of psychedelics, continuing my learning journey around [healthy](https://doubleblindmag.com/consent/) and [empowering](https://www.youtube.com/watch?v=auokDp_EA80) intimacy, and deep listening and empathy.